-Centipede, also known as ‘lazy man’s grass’, is a popular creeping lawn grass with high heat tolerance and low-maintenance requirement, making it suitable for growing in warmer and humid regions, in less-fertile soils.
+Centipede, also known as the ‘lazy man’s grass’, is a popular creeping lawn grass with high heat tolerance and low-maintenance requirement, making it suitable for growing in warmer and humid regions, in less-fertile soils.
 A slow-growing grass, it spreads across your lawn by forming runners or stolons, and gradually turns into a green and thick turf.
 Unlike other warm-season grasses, such as Zoysia, it can survive through mild winters, remaining green, though longer spells of cold weather may kill it.

 |Identification and Characteristics of Centipede Grass|

 |Grass color||Medium to dark green|